 Stereolithography (SLA) or resin 3D printing is great for concept models, rapid prototypes, master patterns, snap fit assemblies and form and fit testing.

 We use Formlabs machinery at our SLA 3D printing service.
 These top of the range industrial 3D printers are designed for controlled, consistent production of end-use parts.
-Using 3D resin printing materials, these machines use the latest in environment control to ensure maximum dimensional stability (± 0.20%) and accuracy (lower limit ± 0.2 mm).
+Using 3D resin printing materials, these machines use the latest in environment control to ensure maximum dimensional stability (± 0.20 mm below 100mm / ± 0.30 % above 100mm).

 Combined with our knowledge and advanced finishing techniques, we use the Form series machines to produce the best quality SLA 3D prints on the market.
 See our material properties below or download a data sheet.